-Our aim for Ellwood Community Forest Adventure
+Our aim for Ellwood Community Primary School's Forest Adventure Sessions

 The sessions will take place in our designated Forest Adventure site within the school grounds and when possible around the log circle in the adjacent wood.
-All sessions will be led by the Class teacher.
+All sessions will be led by the Forest School Teacher.
 Initially, all reception children will attend Forest Adventure once a week throughout the year.
 Our woodland setting will provide many opportunities for children to explore investigate and be creative while building a long term relationship with the natural world.
-At Forest Adventure we will be looking for opportunities to enhance the learning and increase self-esteem.
-Our Forest Adventure will endeavour to build the foundations for life-long learning
+At Forest Adventure we will be looking for opportunities to enhance the learning, increase self-esteem and endeavours to build the foundations for life-long learning.

-What will I be expected to do ?
+What will I be expected to do?